CelestiaProject/Celestia/INSTALL.md

 ## Celestia Install instructions for UNIX

-First you need a C++ compiler able to compile C++11 code (GCC 4.8.1 or later, Clang 3.3 or later), CMake, GNU Make or Ninja.
+First you need a C++ compiler able to compile C++17 code (GCC 7 or later, Clang 5 or later), CMake, GNU Make or Ninja, and gperf.

 Then you need to have the following devel components installed before Celestia will build: OpenGL, libepoxy, fmtlib, Eigen3, freetype, libjpeg, and libpng.